SelfMagician/Magic/index.md

 -   Entry.
 [Switch{On/Off}]
 -   Exit.
 [Switch{On/Off}]
 -   Eject.
 [Once]
+-   Looking and touching Wife, Girlfriend, Darling, gives Self and overrides Non-Self.
+[Forever On]
 -   No Non-Self magic in and on thing.
 [Forever On]
 -   No deletion of memory.
 [Forever On]
 -   Original Soul in Visual View.
 [Forever On]